 The near-perfect recreation of the Camel cigarette label highlights Castle’s varied approach to bookmaking, switching between actual packaging and his own drawn covers.
 It is not known what the repetitive rows of small drawings in this book represent.

 An important part of Castle’s art practice stems from recreating images gleaned from popular magazines, newspapers and other printed materials.
 The appropriated images in this book focus largely on political candidates, drawn from pamphlets, promotional cards and other mailers.
-His drawing of Groucho Marx bolsters the idea that Castle had access to the outside world through television and print publications despite being geographically isolated for much of his life.

 The dense, graphic patterns featured in this book often appear in Castle’s work.
 In these drawings he might have been experimenting with patterns as compositional elements; inserting figures of different shapes, sizes and tones into the pattern fields.